 - Purposes of processing: prompt for personal data processing purposes.

 - Security measures for

 Personal Data: prompt for security measures for personal data.

 - Sub-processors of Personal Data: prompt for identifying sub-processors of personal data.

-SCHEDULE 2 (MODEL CONTRACTUAL CLAUSES)
+SCHEDULE 2 (STANDARD CONTRACTUAL CLAUSES)

-- Prompt for model contractual clauses.
+- Prompt for standard contractual clauses.